TeonaNikoloska/internet-programming-adefinater/GRADING.md

 ## FAQ

 **Q: Can I get more than 100 on my final grade?**
 A: No, the final grade is capped at 100.
-However, earning 125 points ensures you get 100 even with small mistakes.
+However, earning 125 points ensures you get 100 even with deductions.

+**Q: Can my grade go below zero?**
+A: No, grades are floored at 0.
+Even if deductions exceed your earned points, you'll receive a 0, not a negative grade.

 **Q: What if I complete only 1 advanced feature?**
 A: You'll receive 5 points instead of the full 15 for Tier 3.
 You can make up points through bonus features or exceptional work in other tiers.

+**Q: Do deductions apply before or after the 125-point calculation?**
+A: Deductions are subtracted from your earned points before dividing by 100.
+So: (earned - deductions) / 100 × 100.

 **Q: Do I lose points for styling that's not beautiful?**
 A: No, as long as it's functional and readable.
 However, exceptional UI/UX can earn bonus points.